Looking for a way to boost your remote work security? — Tune in then

-We’re now facing an unprecedented need for remote work globally since the pandemic started last year.
-And it seems that this ‘new normal’ way of doing things may be staying with us for a while.
+The world has been adopting remote work at an unprecedented rate since the pandemic started almost two years ago (Wow!).
+It seems that this ‘new normal’ way of doing things may be staying with us for a while.

-These challenges, to some extent, have been addressed long ago.
-In fact, schools were the first entities to realise the answer (since most of their ‘workers’ spend a considerable amount of time doing ‘homework’ anyway).
+IT professionals have addressed these challenges, to some extent, long ago.
+In fact, schools were the first entities to realize the answer (since most of their ‘workers’ spend a considerable amount of time doing ‘homework’ anyway).

-Such realisation was initially driven by both, cost and management challenges.
-Long faced with much smaller budgets than their corporate fellows, schools quickly adopted Chromebooks as the ideal remote work and in-house desktop devices.
+Such realization was initially driven by both, cost and management challenges.
+Long-faced with much smaller budgets than their corporate fellows, schools quickly adopted Chromebooks as the ideal remote work and in-house desktop devices.

-Why?
-Simply put, Chromebooks are relatively inexpensive, totally ‘remotely’ configurable, do not suffer from viruses and have a very low maintenance cost.
+Chromebooks are relatively inexpensive, totally ‘remotely’ configurable, do not suffer from viruses, and have a very low maintenance cost.
 As for fleet management, they’re field upgradable within seconds from any Admin desk.

 Today, many leading enterprises are realizing this truth and moving many of their field fleets to Chromebooks or Chromeboxes.

 How to Ensure Remote Work Security and Monitoring?